TechnoMageKOMT/Programming_Notes/JavaScript/JavaScriptJonasSchmedtmann/DataStructures_ModernOperators_Strings/A_destructuringArrays.md

 _PS> This process would take place on variables from an already destructured arrray_ _PSS> This actually works on any type of normal variable_

-## Functions returing arrays that are immediately destructured into variable
+## Functions returning arrays that are immediately destructured into variable

 ### I.e., Functions returning multiple varialble